Financial Aid

 • Federal Direct Loan Program

-Bank Street College participates in the William D. Ford Federal Direct Loan Program, through which borrowers obtain federal loan funds directly from the US Department of Education.
+Bank Street College participates in the Federal Direct Loan Program, through which borrowers can obtain federal loan funds directly from the US Department of Education.

-Students who file a FAFSA, are matriculating, and enroll at least half-time may qualify for a Federal Direct Loan.
-Half-time enrollment is considered a minimum of 5 credits (or the equivalent) during the Summer Long, Fall, or Spring semester or a minimum of 2 credit hours during the Summer 1 or Summer 2 term.
+Students who file a FAFSA, are matriculated in a degree-granting program, and enrolled at least half-time may qualify for a Federal Direct Loan.
+Half-time enrollment is considered a minimum of 5 credits (or the equivalent) during the Summer Long, Fall, or Spring semesters or a minimum of 2 credit hours during the Summer 1 or Summer 2 terms.

 • Federal Direct Unsubsidized Loan